 The Company believes that encouraging its executives and employees to become shareholders is the best way of aligning their interests with those of its shareholders.
 Equity participation is accomplished through the Company's stock option plan.
 Stock options are granted to executives and employees taking into account a number of factors, including the amount and term of options previously granted, base salary and bonuses and competitive factors.
-The amounts and terms of options granted are determined by the Board.
-The Board continues to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.
+The amounts and terms of options granted are determined by the Board based on recommendations of the Compensation Committee.
+The Compensation Committee and the Board continue to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.

-Given the evolving nature of the Company's business, the Board continues to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.
+Given the evolving nature of the Company's business, the Compensation Committee together with the Board continue to review and redesign the overall compensation plan for senior management so as to continue to address the objectives identified above.